afshinShh/ObsNotes/README.md

 # My Obsidian Notes

 Welcome to my Obsidian notes repository.
-I use this repository as a backup for my notes and have decided to share it freely.
-Knowledge should be free, and I encourage you to use these notes as you wish.
+I use this repo as a backup of my notes. knowledge is free and meant to be shared. feel free to dive in and use it however you like :)

 ## Usage